Updated Results Indicate Improved Survival with Femara® in Breast Cancer

 The clinical trial, referred to as the MA-17 trial, included over 5,000 postmenopausal women who had completed 5 years of treatment with tamoxifen.
 Approximately half of these women went on to receive either Femara® or placebo (inactive substitute) and were directly compared.
 Earlier results from this trial demonstrated a significant reduction in cancer recurrences by 43% in the group of women treated with Femara® compared to placebo.2 More patients treated with Femara® had a reduced quality of life compared to those treated with placebo, including increased bodily pain, hot flashes, pain in the joints and muscles, osteoporosis, and reduced energy and vitality.
 3 However, a large proportion of patients considered the side effects to be worth the reduced risk of a recurrence.
 This trial was stopped prematurely due to the obvious benefits of treatment with Femara® compared to placebo.
 At the 2004 ASCO meeting, updated survival results were presented from this trial.
 Overall, the group of women treated with Femara® had an 18% reduced risk of death than those who received placebo.
 Women with cancer that had spread to the lymph nodes (node-positive) had a 39% reduced risk of death if treated with Femara® compared to placebo.
 Furthermore, the risk of a recurrence was also reduced by approximately 40% in all women treated with Femara® compared to placebo.

 These results indicate that the addition of Femara® following 5 years of tamoxifen significantly reduces the risk of death and cancer recurrence in women with breast cancer, with node-positive patients gaining the greatest survival benefit.
 Clinical trials are ongoing to determine the optimal timing and sequencing of aromatase inhibitors and tamoxifen in the treatment of hormone-positive breast cancer.
 Postmenopausal patients with hormone-positive breast cancer may wish to speak with their physician about the risks and benefits of continued Femara® following tamoxifen in their treatment regimen, or the participation in a clinical trial further evaluating the role of aromatase inhibitors.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches are also performed at cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 1.Goss P, Ingle J, Martino S, et al. Updated analysis of the NCIC CTC MA.17 randomized placebo (P) controlled trial of letrozole (L) after five years of tamoxifen in postmenopausal women with early stage breast cancer.
 Proceedings from the 40th annual meeting of the American Society of Clinical Oncology.
 New Orleans, LA.
 2004.
 Abstract #847.
 “Best of oncology symposium” presented June 8, 2004.